mikeal/bytesish/README.md

 ## Gotchas

-All Browser binary types are either ArrayBuffer's or views of a single ArrayBuffer, so all of them can be converted to an ArrayBuffer without a memcopy.
-However, the Node.js Buffer API is *sometimes* a view of a single ArrayBuffer and *sometimes* a view of a larger ArrayBuffer.
+Most Browser binary types are either ArrayBuffer's or views of a single ArrayBuffer, so all of them can be converted to an ArrayBuffer without a memcopy, but it is possible to make a TypedArray view of a slice of an ArrayBuffer.
+In Node.js the Buffer API is *sometimes* a view of a single ArrayBuffer and *sometimes* a view of a larger ArrayBuffer.
 When one is used and not the other has a lot to do with the size of the buffer (this only happens with small buffers) and how the buffer was created.

-Since `bytesish` always created clean `Buffer` instances over a discreet `ArrayBuffer`, you'll only ever suffer a memcopy **once** if you encounter one of these `Buffer` instances in Node.js.
+Since `bytesish` always create clean `Buffer` instances over a discreet `ArrayBuffer`, you'll only ever suffer a memcopy **once** if you encounter one of these `Buffer` instances in Node.js.
+The same happens if a `TypeArray` view of a slice is converted.
 From that point on, not matter how many calls and conversions happen, you should never suffer another memcopy since `bytesish` can always tell that the native `Buffer` objects being sent are for a single `ArrayBuffer`.